Mistborn: Hemalurgy

-Hemalurgy is the third metallic art in the Mistborn series, and is based on the powers of the force Ruin (balancer of the force of preservation; and depicted as evil).
-It allows the transfer of allomantic and feruchemical powers from one person to another, though with a net loss of power.
+Hemalurgy allows the transfer of allomantic and feruchemical powers from one person to another, though with a net loss of power.
 It is the least known among the three arts.

-To use Hemalurgy, a metal spike must be driven through a point in the body of the power donor.
-The spike is then removed and placed into a point in the body of another person for them to receive the power.
-The spike must be exposed to the donor's flowing blood to work (thus the prefix hema-, meaning blood).

-The most important factor in determining what power is transferred is the type of metal used, with the specific points chosen on the donor and recipient also having an effect.
-The most common method is to stab the hemalurgic spike into the heart of the donor, continuing immediately through their body to the recipient's, as the longer the spike is left out of a body, the more power it loses.

-Piercing critical organs of the receiver such as their heart or brain does not necessarily kill them.
-However, having a hemalurgic enhancement makes one susceptible to outside influence.
-Hemalurgic creations, like the koloss and kandra as well as the Steel Inquisitors can be controlled by a sufficiently powerful emotional allomancer.

-In the Final Empire, the piercings on the Steel Inquisitors were used by the Lord Ruler to gain power over them and direct them as he chose to.

-Other works

-Sanderson published a novella, Mistborn: Secret History on January 26, 2016; it is set during the first trilogy.
+It is done by driving metal spikes through the body of the power donor, and then permanently impaling these in the receiver's body in specific locations.
+These spikes may pierce key organs without killing the host; notably the Steel Inquisitors of Era One had large spikes through their eye sockets.

 In other media

 Role-playing game

-In early 2009, Brandon Sanderson announced he was working with Crafty Games to release a role-playing game based on the series.
+In early 2009, Sanderson announced he was working with Crafty Games to release a role-playing game based on the series.
 While the release date was originally placed as "sometime in 2009", it shifted multiple times before being released in December 2011 in PDF, softcover, and hardcover editions.

+In 2024, Brotherwise Games and Dragonsteel Entertainment announced the Cosmere Roleplaying Game, with a Mistborn campaign setting expected to be released in Fall 2026.

 Film

-In 2010, Brandon Sanderson optioned the rights to the Mistborn books to Paloppa Pictures LLC.
+In 2010, Sanderson optioned the rights to the Mistborn books to Paloppa Pictures LLC.
 In Q1 of 2014 Paloppa Pictures' option ran out.
 In October 2016, the rights to the entire Cosmere universe, including the Mistborn series, were licensed by DMG Entertainment.
 On January 27, 2017, Deadline Hollywood reported that DMG signed F. Scott Frazier as the screenwriter for the adaptation of Mistborn: The Final Empire.
-On March 5, 2020, Brandon Sanderson stated that he was currently writing the screenplay of Mistborn: The Final Empire.
-Later, on December 19, 2023, Brandon Sanderson stated that the film's development had encountered "hiccups" and was on "pause for now."
+On March 5, 2020, Sanderson stated that he was currently writing the screenplay of Mistborn: The Final Empire.
+Later, on December 19, 2023, Sanderson stated that the film's development had encountered "hiccups" and was on "pause for now".